 Supplements are a tool that can give you more energy and build your endurance so you can work out harder.
-But you still need to get plenty of exercise and eat a healthy diet if you want to maintain a healthy weight and build muscle.
+But you still need to get plenty of exercises and eat a healthy diet if you want to maintain a healthy weight and build muscle.

 The Bottom Line: Supplements cannot replace exercise or eating a healthy diet.

 Creatine is a very popular supplement for athletes and bodybuilders, and many people equate it with steroid use because it gives such dramatic results.
 In fact, creatine is nothing like anabolic steroids, which can have dangerous side effects.

 Creatine is actually a natural substance that’s already found in the human body.
 It supplies energy to your cells to boost your performance during a workout.
 It’s been extremely well researched, and it’s completely safe to use, as long as you don’t have an existing health condition.

 In fact, supplementing with creatine can also reduce muscle cramps, strains, and other common workout injuries.